Joseph V. Flatley

 Chief of Police

-In his new administrative role, effective January 4, 2016, Lieutenant Flatley is taking over the duties of the Emergency Management Coordinator, and is responsible for vehicle maintenance, departmental training, the National Crime Information Center terminal, the ProPhoenix Records Management System and is the Crash Investigation Unit Supervisor.
-As the agency’s Physical Fitness instructor and an instructor at the Gloucester County Police Academy, Lieutenant Flatley maintains a strong desire to promote a healthy lifestyle and ensure that officers are well trained to handle the multitude of scenarios they face on a daily basis.
+In his new administrative role, which began on January 4, 2016, then Lieutenant Flatley took over the duties of the Emergency Management Coordinator, and was responsible for departmental training, the National Crime Information Center terminal, the ProPhoenix Records Management System and is the Crash Investigation Unit Supervisor.
+As one of the agency’s Physical Fitness instructors and an instructor at the Gloucester County Police Academy, Chief Flatley maintains a strong desire to promote a healthy lifestyle and ensure that officers are well trained to handle the multitude of scenarios they face on a daily basis.